TheOdinProject/curriculum/ruby/basic_ruby/debugging.md

 The easiest and quickest way to confirm your assumptions while debugging is by using `puts` statements to output the return value of variables, methods, calculations, iterations, or even entire lines of code to your terminal.

 Let's say that for *whatever* reason, we need to write a method that takes a string and checks if the string is an **isogram** (a word that has no repeating letters) or not.
 Perhaps it's a hostage situation that requires a pro debugger?
-Let's take a look at a (simple) first draft:
+Let's take a look at a first draft:

 ~~~ruby
 def isogram?(string)